-To back-up is to make spare copies of files and store them separately to the originals.
+To backup (back-up) is to make spare copies of files and store them separately to the originals.

 One of the more common problems nowadays is the threat from viruses, with some of the more serious infecting the master boot record of a hard drive's file system.